 You set your own personal sensitivity level to match your specific skin type and color, and the rest of the work is done as you wear it.
 The inexpensive bracelet helps you optimize vitamin D from the sun while preventing overexposure, and has been approved by the Vitamin D Council for that purpose.

 A cartoon plant will show your status in the mobile app.
 When you’re protected, the plant flourishes.
 When you’re exposed, it withers away.
-You’ll also get alerts based on the settings you choose.

 Now a few years old, Netatmo June adds a fashion touch to sun exposure monitoring.
 Prepped with personalized information about your skin tone, this piece of jewelry measures ultra-violet exposure throughout the day and communicates with your smartphone so you get real-time advice about how to keep your skin safe.